The video stats page in your account is chock-full of sweet, sweet data. Learn all about how to read it.

 Finally, below Average Engagement and Total Plays on the video stats page, you’ll see Play Rate.
 Play rate, like average engagement, is a calculated stat.

-We take the total number of plays and divide it by the page loads.
+We take the number of unique plays and divide it by the number of unique page loads.
 We calculate loads as anyone who loaded the player on your page (which, for the most part, unless you’ve done some fancy coding, or your viewers were super fast when running away from your page 🏃) is pretty synonymous with your webpage loads.

 Just like average engagement, play rate isn’t one size fits all.